 As we begin Lent and enter into a period of sacrifice and simplicity, often giving up some of the pleasures of our world, I think it is important to keep this truth at the center of our focus.
 When we sacrifice things during this season, we do not do so because pleasure is bad and we need to purify ourselves of it.
 We sacrifice things to restore what has been distorted in us, to strip ourselves of the bad habits we’ve created, and the false truths we’ve accepted so that we can return with perfect vision and focus on the one who created the pleasures in the first place.
 For a moment, we give up all that is extra in our life so that we can truly know and rely on what, and who, is most essential: our relationship with God.

-This is the first blog in a weekly series.
 To watch my video on this subject, click the image below.